-The Ottawa River Pathway is a favourite of many cyclists in town, either to ride recreationally or to commute.
+The Ottawa River Pathway (SJAM) is a favourite of many cyclists in town, either to ride recreationally or to commute.
 The pathway runs 30 km along the river’s south edge in two sections.

 This review is for the upper 17 km section, west of downtown, which starts at the Rideau Canal Locks and connects with the Rideau Canal bike path as well.